 Data related to placement students' performance, retention, and satisfaction will be reviewed annually by course by the College, School, or Institute designated staff.
-A risk register must be maintained, updated, and reviewed for each placement provider.
 The Director Curriculum and College-designated lead for PEPs have joint compliance ownership (e.g., Deputy/Associate Dean, PEP/WIL), in line with the Compliance Policy.